 Chronicles of a Footloose Forester

 Drink the Water

 Once again during his later years, the Footloose Forester was inspired by a dream to craft a chronicle about something that might not otherwise stand alone as an interesting story.
 As usual, the thoughts are extracted from different places and at different times, but with a common theme.
 His sub-conscious impulse kept telling him to drink the water.
-Usually that advice, medical and otherwise, is don’t drink the water—especially in Third World countries were water treatment plants are not very common.
-Common sense tells you never to drink the water unless you know that it was treated with chemicals; comes in a trusted, bottled container; or you can be sure about its potability.
+Usually that advice, medical and otherwise, is don’t drink the water—especially in Third World countries where water treatment plants are not very common.
+Common sense tells you never to drink the water unless you know that it was treated with chemicals; it comes in a trusted, bottled container; or you can be sure about its potability.

 Perhaps most times people don’t even think about the water they consume from bottles, public drinking fountains or from faucets in their homes.
-In the USA, Canada and most European countries, the water is safe to drink, provided you are drinking from municipal water sources.
+In the USA, Canada, and most European countries, the water is safe to drink, provided you are drinking from municipal water sources.
 But what about outside of town? or in the mountains? or in the desert?
 As a forester who spent most of his working life in rural settings, the Footloose Forester was frequently faced with being thirsty or not having his own personal bottle of water nearby.
-Starting out with a canteen full of water, or a water bag hanging from the side-view mirror of your jeep, was the proper way to prepare.
-But at some stage you get separated from your water supply but not from your thirst.
-So, the sub-conscious thought was ever present—drink the water.
+Starting out with a canteen full of water, or a water bag hanging from the side-view mirror of your jeep was the proper way to prepare, but at some stage you get separated from your water supply but not from your thirst.
+So, the sub-conscious thought was ever-present—drink the water.

 THE WATER CYCLE